Part 2 - GUI

 AssistantPanel.py

-is a self-contained panel that embeds an OpenAI-backed agent into the GUI.
+A self-contained panel that embeds an OpenAI-backed agent into the GUI.
 It gives you a chat-style workspace for operator aids (drafting commands, summarizing results, or brainstorming next steps).
 The panel talks to OpenAI directly (using your configured API key settings) and, when relevant, can reference the current context (e.g., selected session or recent console output).
-It has access to multiples fonction that it can use to intereact with sessions.
+It has access to multiple functions that it can use to interact with sessions.

-Without a provided API key the functionaly is disabled.
+Without a provided API key, the functionality is disabled.

 Init.